A Conversation with Steve Dunn Hanson Author, The Course of Fate

 My first published work was an article for the Ensign, the official magazine of the Church of Jesus Christ of Latter-day Saints, back around 1981.
 Since that time, I have had several articles published along with five books, both self-help and fiction, not counting this series.
 My first book was a novel published in 1987 patterned after the mission I served as a young man in Australia in the early 60’s.
 I’m still hearing from people who read that book when they were young missionaries 30 years ago.
 I have also written poetry, lyrics for hymns, and kept a blog for several years.
 But no, I had not written anything either on the scale of or remotely like The Course of Fate before.

 Why now?
-Can you tell us a little of how The Course of Fate came about at your rather advanced age?
+Can you tell us a little of how The Course of Fate came about.

-While the ideas started back then along with some attempts to compile them in a readable form, serious writing on the three books began about six years or so ago after I was released from a temple presidency.
-And, actually, I had the year I turned 80 as my goal to publish.
+While the ideas started back then along with some attempts to compile them in a readable form, serious writing on the three books began years ago.
 What a journey!
 A labor of love—with emphasis on labor!
 Gratefully, and not coincidentally, there have been constant snatches of inspiration all along.
 Almost a compelling force at times.
 It was as though I had been given an assignment to write this.

 Your title of the series, The Course of Fate, is intriguing.
 Are you implying that what happens in the future is written in stone?